Facebook Execs Seen Discussing Data Privacy, Competitors In Leaked Documents

 In a summary about the data release, Collins identified six main themes, including Facebook's use of "white lists" of special agreements that gave some companies "full access to friends data" on the platform — even, Collins says, after an overhaul of its system in 2014 and 2015.

-Those whitelisted companies include the dating app Badoo, ride-hailing app Lyft, rental service Airbnb and streaming media company Netflix.
+Those companies on the white list include the dating app Badoo, ride-hailing app Lyft, rental service Airbnb and streaming media company Netflix.

 "We will be whitelisted for getting all friends, not just connected friends," an email from Netflix is quoted as saying in February 2015.

-In response, Zuckerberg said Facebook had undertaken a "major platform change" that started in 2014 so it could restrict the amount of data apps can access — particularly apps that notoriously harvested information about the social network's users.
+In response, Zuckerberg said Facebook had undertaken a "major platform change" that started in 2014 so it could restrict the amount of data that apps can access — particularly apps that have notoriously harvested information about the social network's users.

 "This change meant that a lot of sketchy apps — like the quiz app that sold data to Cambridge Analytica — could no longer operate on our platform," he said.